All About You

 Interested in Serving as a Volunteer Official?

-A Volunteer Official must be a member in good standing.
-Volunteer Officials should not have been convicted of any criminal offense involving dishonesty.
-Volunteer Officials must be unselfish and willing to act for the benefit of the members.
-Volunteer Officials should be sincerely interested in helping the members resolve their financial problems as permissible through services offered by the credit union.
+All Volunteer Officials must be an AMOCO member in good standing.
+They should not have been convicted of any criminal offense involving dishonesty.
+Volunteer Officials must be unselfish, willing to act for the benefit of the members, and sincerely interested in helping members resolve their financial problems as permissible through services offered by the credit union.

 Learn more about serving as a Volunteer Official and how they help make a greater community.